 You might assume that when a lender checks your credit score or credit report, they are going to look at all three of the major bureaus.
 However, there can sometimes be discrepancies in what information is shown and how it’s portrayed by each database ( Experian versus Equifax).

-How to checking your credit score?
+How to check your credit score?

 Access it for free from your bank or credit card issuer

 Credit scores are a major part of your financial life.
-If you’re looking for free access to yours, there is no shortage of options!
-Many banks offer this as one way they can keep up with their customers and make sure that everything is on track – from the soundness or safety in using an individual’s credit card without any problems ever surfacing (which would hurt both them financially) down through accurate reporting about how much debt someone has versus available cash flow each month based off certain metrics like paying off balances quicker than usual etc.
+If you're looking for free access to yours, there is no shortage of options!
+Many banks offer this as one way they can keep up with their customers and make sure that everything is on track - from the soundness or safety of using an individual’s credit card without any problems ever surfacing (which would hurt both them financially) down through accurate reporting about how much debt someone has versus available cash flow each month based off certain metrics like paying off balances quicker than usual etc.

 A few examples include: